kac101/Drone-project-with-betaflight-/README.md

 ### Milestone 2
 - Listing components PCB
 - getting used to betaflight by playing with Bliz e-55 + ESC stack
 ---

+### Milestone 3
+- Computer Vision
+- Able to differenciate the object and read the number from the videos feeds over wifi
+---